awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-connectordefinitionversion-connector.md

 <a name="aws-properties-greengrass-connectordefinitionversion-connector-description"></a>Connectors are modules that provide built\-in integration with local infrastructure, device protocols, AWS, and other cloud services\.
 For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

-<a name="aws-properties-greengrass-connectordefinitionversion-connector-inheritance"></a> In an AWS CloudFormation template, the `Connectors` property of the [ `AWS::Greengrass::ConnectorDefinitionVersion` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-connectordefinitionversion.html) resource contains a list of `Connector` property types\.
+<a name="aws-properties-greengrass-connectordefinitionversion-connector-inheritance"></a> In an AWS CloudFormation template, the `Connectors` property of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-connectordefinitionversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-connectordefinitionversion.html) resource contains a list of `Connector` property types\.

 ## Syntax<a name="aws-properties-greengrass-connectordefinitionversion-connector-syntax"></a>